mlange-42/yarner/guide/src/blocks-and-macros.md

 Yarner's aim is to make it possible to create software from documents written and structured for humans.
 The most important features in that respect are (named) code blocks and macros.
-This chapter gives an introduction for basic use of these features.
+This chapter provides an introduction to their basic usage.

 [[_TOC_]]

 ## Code blocks

-In the most basic scenario, Yarner extracts code blocks from a Markdown document and writes them to an equally-named file in the `code` output directoy, with the `md` extension stripped off.
+In the most basic scenario, Yarner extracts code blocks from a Markdown document and writes them to an equally-named file in the `code` output directoy, with the file's `md` extension stripped off.

 As an example, create a project like this: